wilsonmar/wilsonmar.github.io/shop/index.md

 ### Sleeping in cars #

+[ ] I keep a 4-season sleeping bag and pads in my car in case of breakdown in the Winter.

 In New York City, the Bowry (Chinatown).

 <a href="#SleepInCity"></a>

 ### Rough Sleeping #

+A tent (with stakes) is the item which separates a city pack and wilderness backpacking.

 I think it's wise to be experienced and prepared to sleep in the "cuts" (hideaway spots like bushes and alleys).
 It's not just in case you're homeless.
 I've been in a city where I can't find any hotel room available.